-5C.
+5.C.
 Research and Development

 Research and development expenses, net, consist primarily of labor expenses, development-related raw materials and subcontractors' services and related overhead, offset by grants.
-Our net research and development expenses have decreased from \$3.8 million in 2004 to \$4 millions in 2005 and increased to 4.2 million in 2006.
-As a percentage of revenues, our net research and development expenses changed to approximately 23% in 2006 from approximately 21% in 2005 and approximately 21% in 2004.
-Our level of research and development expenses stayed relatively the same over the years.
-Research and development grants totaled \$1.9 million in 2006, \$2.1 million in 2005 and \$2 million in 2004
+Our net research and development expenses have increased from \$4 millions in 2005 to \$4.2 million in 2006 and to \$5.4 million in 2007.
+As a percentage of revenues, our net research and development expenses changed to approximately 23.3% in 2007 from approximately 23.4% in 2006 and approximately 20.7% in 2005.
+Our level of research and development expenses increased over the years.
+The increase in research and development expenses between 2006 and 2005 can primarily be attributed to the decrease in our research and development grants received from the OCS and the European Union and the increase in compensation expenses due to the implementation of SFAS 123R, partially offset by the reduction of other expenses mainly subcontractors costs.
+The increase in research and development expenses between 2007 and 2006 can primarily be attributed to the increase in salaries and related costs mainly as a result of an increase in our research and development headcount.
+The increase can also be attributed to the increase in other expenses mainly subcontractors costs.
+Research and development grants totaled \$1.8 million in 2007, \$1.9 million in 2006 and \$2.1 million in 2005.

-For grants received from certain entities, see Item 4B.
-"Business Overview - Research and Development" above.
+For grants received from certain entities, see "Item 4.B.
+Business Overview - Research and Development" above.

-5D.
+5.D.
 Trend Information